 Rental Property Inspections Are Good Business

 You have a great tenant in your rental.
 Things are going well with your amazing property manager (you’re welcome!).
-So why would you want to check up on things in the property?
+So, why would you want to check up on things on the property?
 Wouldn’t that insult the tenant who’s been exemplary so far?

 Ever hear the expression “an ounce of prevention is worth a pound cure?”
 Possibly one of Ben Franklin’s most famous quotes came from a desire to prevent house fires in Philadelphia.
 In 1735, he penned a letter arguing for the creation of Philly’s first fire firefighter companies (equipped with leather buckets!).
 Through Mr. Franklin’s efforts, Philadelphia soon had one of the best fire prevention systems in the world.

 But we’re not just talking about fire prevention.
 There are numerous reasons to conduct periodic inspections of your rental properties, regardless of how long the tenants have been good renters.

 Why You Want to Inspect Your Central Florida Rental Properties